OliverSwift/SwiftZigbeeSoilMoistureSensor/README.md

 [Here is](doc/Swift%20Zigbee%20Soil%20Moisture%20Sensor.pdf) the small user manual.

-It works well with a Conbee2 zigbee concentrator used with Home Assistant.
+It works well with Conbee2 and SONOFF zigbee concentrators used with Home Assistant.

 CR2032 coin battery should allow approximately two years of autonomy.

 ## Technical background

 After some trials on STM32WB55 which permanently failed to connect to a zigbee concentrator (Conbee2) I finally chose the nrf52840 SOC from Nordic Semicondudtors.
 It is very well known in the BLE world and decided to test its Zigbee capabilities and it was successful.
+Best solutions are provided by Texas Instrument (CC2350) and Silabs (EFR32MG1) at the moment.
+Using nrf52840 for Zigbee is the challenge here.

-The solution is based on ZephyrOS and NRF Connect SDK version 2.6.1 that embeds ZBoss proprietary Zigbee stack.
+The solution is based on ZephyrOS and NRF Connect SDK version 2.6.1 that includes ZBoss proprietary Zigbee stack.
 One of the challenging aspect of this project is the power consumption.
 The nrf52840 is able to enter deep sleep and only consumes 2.5µA approximately.
-Now I had to face that the Capacitive Sensor is based on NE555.
+Now I had to face that the Capacitive Sensor is based on a NE555.
 Surprisingly it is not the CMOS version and is supposed to be power supplied between 5 and 15V.
 But it can be with only 3.3V.
 Any attempt to power supply below this value resulted in unstable sensor.
 So I decided to use 3.3V for the whole device (MCU+sensor).
 This led to choosing a boost converter so a coin battery can be used, ideally CR2032.

 The average current measurement is about 10µA, which should allow 2 year autonomy.
 Probe measurement is done every 30 minutes.
 When it occurs, the tiny LED lits.